 Thyroid and high blood pressure - autoimmunity and metabolic syndrome?

 Since you take thyroxine (Letrox), you probably have a broken thyroid gland.
 Tyroxin, of course, is not a cure - just a patch.
 The most common cause of hypothyroidism is autoimmune destruction of active thyroid cells.
-Thyroid gland is trying to compensate for growth, which can result in a struma ("dude").
+The thyroid gland is trying to compensate for growth, which can result in a struma ("dude").
 Tyroxine itself increases metabolism and blood pressure, but its presence is normal and necessary for the body.

-In autoimmune diseases, ginseng can heal
+In autoimmune diseases, ginseng can be cured

 Beware of metabolic syndrome